 The Whistleblower statutes protect workers from retaliation or adverse action by employers for reporting safety violations in the workplace.
-Protection extends to violations of airline, commercial motor carrier, consumer product, environmental, financial reform, food safety, health care reform nuclear, pipeline, public transportation agency, railroad, maritime and securities laws.
+Protection extends to violations of an airline, commercial motor carrier, consumer product, environmental, financial reform, food safety, health care reform nuclear, pipeline, public transportation agency, railroad, maritime, and securities laws.

 Approved by attorney Justin Beall